 NOTE: Modbus can be configured to run at either 9600 or 19200 bps.
+It is already configured for 8 data bits, no parity, and 1 stop bit, which are not changeable.

 To access the Modbus register map, go to the Schneider Electric Web site, www.schneider-electric.com.